SnowDDL

 Resolvers are used to compare blueprints with existing metadata in Snowflake account and generate DDL commands.
 DDL commands are suggested or immediately applied using engine, depending on settings.
 One resolver per object type.

-All standard resolvers are located in /resolver/ directory.
+All standard resolvers are located in directory.

 Inheritance